Trofeo Princesa Sofia Iberostar – Wednesday

 49er Men

-Second day of racing for the 49er and they continue in three flights.
+Second day of racing for the 49er and they continue in three flights, and Dylan Fletcher celebrated his birthday by topping the leaderboard.

 Finn